jphong125/stellaapic/Writerside/topics/luckymonaco-v4.md

 Game Library will be provided to Casino Operator together with integration package or resent when new games are available.

 ## Seamless Wallet API
 Operator should provide the Seamless Wallet Integration API on their side.
-Lucky Monaco will call the methods when **players make a bet or get a win and their balance should be updated**
+Lucky Monaco will call the methods when **user make a bet or get a win and their balance should be updated**

 | Name       | Description                                                                                                                                                                                                                                        |  Remark  |
 |:-----------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:--------:|